Suzuki VL 1500 Intruder LC / Boulevard C90: VL 1500 Intruder LC

+The original Suzuki VL 1500 Intruder LC had a 26.7 in seat height and an underseat 4.08 usgal fuel tank.
+The engine is a slightly revised version of the air and oil cooled Suzuki Intruder 1400 motor: a 45° V-twin with offset crank pins to reduce vibrations.
+It also features shaft final drive and hydraulic clutch with a back-torque limiter.

+The 3-valve single overhead camshaft valvetrain utilizes hydraulic valve lash adjusters to minimise maintenance.
+It produces a claimed 67 hp @ 4,800 rpm, and 114 Nm @ 2,300 rpm of torque.
+Models made between 1998 and 2004 were equipped with two Mikuni BDSR36 carburetors.
+1998-2001 models had single brake discs on the front wheels and single disc on the rear, both fitted with simple twin piston, dual action calipers.
+2002-on models were updated with a dual rotor front brake with floating, twin piston calipers, the rear brakes were upgraded with 4 piston brake calipers.

+In 2004, Suzuki added a four-way emergency flasher/high beam passing switch and multi-reflector turn signals.

 The VL name refers to the V-twin engine and "long" frame, 1500 is the approximate metric displacement of the engine, and the LC means Legendary Classic.

-Production resumed for the C90 in the 2013 model year.
+Production resumed for the C90 in the 2013 model year with a redesigned, liquid cooled 54° V-twin engine.

 Boulevard C90

-In 2005, Suzuki re-branded its lineup of cruisers as its Boulevard series, renaming the VL1500 the Boulevard C90.
-Aside from a name change and cosmetic differences, Suzuki replaced the carburetor with a new multi-port fuel-injection system that was borrowed from Suzuki's Suzuki GSX-R line of racing bikes.
+In 2005, Suzuki re-branded its line-up of cruisers as its Boulevard series, renaming the VL1500 the Boulevard C90.
+Aside from a name change and cosmetic differences, Suzuki replaced the carburetors with a new multi-port fuel-injection system that was borrowed from Suzuki's Suzuki GSX-R line of racing bikes.
 They also added a 32-bit ECU processing chip and a marginally revised 3.7 gallon fuel tank.

 The engine's torque and acceleration were increased by the introduction of the new fuel-injected system, with dual throttle valve and auto fast-idle systems.
 The engine uses SCEM cylinder plating.
 Suzuki said the engine developed 67 hp @ 4,800 rpm and 114 Nm @ 2,300 rpm.